tskit-dev/tutorials/args.md

 )
 ```

-The number of children a node has in a local tree can be termed the
+The number of children descending from a node in a local tree can be termed the
-"local arity" of a node.
-It is clear from the plot above that both red and blue nodes
+"local arity" of that node.
+It is clear from the plot above that red nodes always
-can have a local arity of one.
-The act of `simplification` can
-transform a tree sequence so that all nodes have a local arity of
+have a local arity of 1, and blue nodes sometimes do.
+This may seem an unusual
-2 or more, which is [more efficient](sec_args_disadvantages).
+state of affairs: tree representations often focus on branch-points, and ignore nodes
+with a single child.
+Indeed, it is possible to [simplify](sec_args_simplification) the
+ARG above, resulting in a graph whose local trees only contain branch points or tips
+(i.e. local arity is never 1).
+Such a graph is [more compact](sec_args_disadvantages)
-However, this loses information about the timings
+than the full ARG, but it omits some information about the timings and
-and topological operations associated with recombination
+topological operations associated with recombination
 events and some common ancestor events.
+This information, as captured by the local
-This information is useful for
+unary nodes, is useful for

 1. Retaining precise information about the time and lineages involved in recombination.
    This is required e.g. to ensure we can always work out the tree editing (or